This is a repost from my old livejournal blog which I abandoned long time ago.

 Here’s what happened at the ceremonies of my very first traditional Chinese Wedding.

 Before 10:00 a.m., guests were already waiting at the East gate of Beihai Park.
-It was snowing but that didn’t stop us from attending this unique wedding ceremonies from the country that boasts of 5000 years of civilization.
+It was snowing but that didn’t stop us from attending this unique wedding ceremony in the country that boasts 5000 years of civilization.

 the drummer boys